Quick Energy Savings Summary

 - 3. Complete system installation.
 We don't just replace shingles.
 We address insulation, ventilation, and radiant barriers as part of a complete energy efficient roof system.
 Every component is installed to manufacturer specifications and NJ building code requirements.

 - 4. Incentive guidance.
-We help you understand which federal tax credits, NJ Clean Energy rebates, and utility programs apply to your specific project.
-We provide the product documentation and receipts you need to claim available incentives.
+We help you separate roof, insulation, ventilation, skylight, and solar line items so your tax professional can review current federal rules, NJ Clean Energy rebates, and utility programs.
+We provide product documentation and receipts for your records.

 - 5. Solar coordination.
 If solar is in your future, we coordinate with your solar installer during the planning phase to ensure your new roof is optimized for panel installation—saving you money and hassle later.